Did you set yourself any resolutions this year? Did they include losing weight or exercising more?

 We all know that when we eat more calories than we burn our body will store any extra as fat and we will gain weight.
 It takes an extra 3,500 calories to gain 1lb so to lose 1lb we have to burn 3,500 calories.

 Changing the habits of a lifetime isn’t easy but it will be worth it and good food will help more than just your weight loss, it will help give you energy, keep your skin healthy and give you nutrients your body needs to stay strong.
 Try to avoid processed foods which are high in saturated fat and sugars and incorporate the recommended 5 portions of fruit and veg a day into your diet.
+If you find getting your 5 a day a struggle then why not head over to MyJuicer where you can find blenders and juicers which you can use to make smoothies or fresh juice to help get your 5 a day.

 If you struggle to eat lots of fruit and veg, you can use a greens powder like those made by Lean Greens in the UK.
 Although greens drinks shouldn’t be used to replace whole vegetables entirely, they can certainly help maintain a healthy diet.